 E-470 is a toll road that forms a semicircular beltway along the eastern perimeter of the Denver metropolitan area.
-The 75 mile-per-hour toll road extends 47 miles from State Highway C-470 at I-25 in Douglas County south of Denver, to I-25 at Northwest Parkway in Thornton.
-The toll road travels through three counties and five municipalities and provides easy access to Denver International Airport.
+The 75 mile-per-hour toll road extends 47 miles from State Highway C-470 at I-25 in Douglas County, to I-25 at Northwest Parkway in Thornton.
+The toll road travels through three (3) counties and five (5) municipalities, providing easy access to Denver International Airport.

-The toll road has been financed, constructed, operated, and governed by the Authority, which is a body corporate and political subdivision of the State of Colorado, established in January 1988 with all the powers, duties, and privileges permitted by the Public Highway Authority Law of the State, part 5 of article 4 of title 43, Colorado Revised Statutes, as amended (Public Highway Act).
+The Authority, is a corporate body and political subdivision of the State of Colorado, established in January 1988.
+All the powers, duties, and privileges are pursuant to the Colorado Revised Statutes (C.R.S) part 5, "Public Highway Authority Law", C.R.S.
+43-4-501.
 Under the Public Highway Act, the Authority has the power without voter approval, unless limited by the contract creating such authority, to construct, finance, operate, or maintain beltways and other transportation improvements; take private property by condemnation; establish and collect tolls on any highway provided by the Authority; establish and collect a highway expansion fee from persons developing property within the boundaries of the Authority; and issue bonds and pledge its revenue to payment of bonds along with other powers as specified within the Public Highway Act.
+The toll road has been financed, constructed, operated, and governed by the Authority, since its inception.